A-Kiwams/A-Kiwams/README.md

 ### Hi there, I'm Alhassan Kiwamdeen.

 ## I'm a software engineer.
-Technical content writer.
+Technical writer.
 Developer advocate

 I am a software engineer at DanAlha Limited.
 A tech start-up developing enterprise applications using Angular, React and WordPress.